Induaditya3/fiddling/daysOfC/README.md

 }
 ```

+There is also `realloc` which adds additional memory space to already *malloc'ed* memory.

 ## Pass by Value and Pass by Reference

 Generally, when parameters are provided to functions in C, the function usually receives copy of it, i.e., variables outside the scope remain unaffected  whatever we do inside that block scope of the function.